-We have disclosed under the heading "Business-Legal Proceedings" in our 2006 Form 10-K filed with the SEC on March 30, 2007, certain proceedings which may materially affect our business, financial condition or results of operations.
-You should carefully consider the disclosures set forth in 2006 Form 10-K and the other information set forth elsewhere in this Quarterly Report on Form 10-Q.
+We have disclosed under the heading "Business-Legal Proceedings" in our Annual Report on Form 10-K for the fiscal year ended December 31, 2006 certain proceedings which may materially affect our business, financial condition or results of operations.
+You should carefully consider the disclosures set forth in our Annual Report on Form 10-K for the fiscal year ended December 31, 2006 and the other information set forth elsewhere in this Quarterly Report on Form 10-Q.

-As previously disclosed in our 2006 Form 10-K, we are currently involved in disputes with Indian tax authorities over the application of some of our transfer pricing policies.
+As previously disclosed in our Annual Report on Form 10-K for the fiscal year ended December 31, 2006, we are currently involved in disputes with the Indian tax authorities over the application of some of our transfer pricing policies.
 The Indian tax authorities have recently issued assessment orders against our subsidiaries EXL Inc. and EXL India.
 Two assessments issued with respect to EXL Inc. and EXL India allege that transfer pricing applied to transactions between such entities was not appropriate and demand the payment of additional taxes based on the disallowance of certain tax deductions taken by EXL India.
 An assessment issued with respect to EXL Inc. alleges that it has a permanent establishment in India and demands the payment of certain additional taxes based on such allegation.
+The Indian tax authorities are examining income tax returns for other tax years.

-The first assessment order issued by the Indian taxing authorities regarding transfer pricing relates to their audit of EXL India's 2003-04 tax year.
+The first assessment order issued by the Indian tax authorities regarding transfer pricing relates to their audit of EXL India's 2003-04 tax year.
 Indian transfer pricing regulations require that any international transaction involving related corporations be at an arms' length price.
 The assessment order alleges that the transfer price we applied to transactions between EXL India and EXL Inc. in the 2003-04 tax year was not appropriate and disallows certain expenses claimed as tax deductible by EXL India.
 Transactions among our subsidiaries and us may be considered such transactions.
-This assessment demands that EXL India pay additional taxes in the amount of \$2.2 million.
-We have paid approximately \$0.7 million to the Indian tax authorities as a deposit in respect of this assessment and may have to deposit additional amounts in the future while we are contesting the above order before the appellate authorities.
+This assessment demands that EXL India pay additional taxes in the amount of \$2.4 million.
+We have paid approximately \$0.8 million to the Indian tax authorities as a deposit in respect of this assessment and may have to deposit additional amounts in the future while we are contesting the above order before the appellate authorities.

-The second assessment order issued by the Indian taxing authorities regarding transfer pricing relates to their audit of EXL India's 2004-05 tax year.
-The assessment order alleges that the transfer price we applied to transactions between EXL India and EXL Inc. for the 2004-05 tax year was not appropriate and demands that EXL India pay additional taxes in the amount of \$3.8 million.
-We have already paid approximately \$1.6 million to the Indian tax authorities as a deposit in respect of this assessment.
+The second assessment order issued by the Indian tax authorities regarding transfer pricing relates to their audit of EXL India's 2004-05 tax year.
+The assessment order alleges that the transfer price we applied to transactions between EXL India and EXL Inc. for the 2004-05 tax year was not appropriate and demands that EXL India pay additional taxes in the amount of \$4.1 million.
+We have already paid approximately \$1.7 million to the Indian tax authorities as a deposit in respect of this assessment.

-The third assessment order issued by the Indian taxing authorities, which was issued against EXL Inc., relates to EXL Inc.'s 2003-04 tax year.
-The assessment order alleges that EXL Inc. has a permanent establishment in India and demands that it pay additional taxes of \$3.4 million.
-Out of the \$3.4 million demanded, we have already paid \$1.6 million as a deposit in respect of this assessment and may have to deposit additional amounts in the future while we are contesting the above order before the appellate authorities.
+The third assessment order issued by the Indian tax authorities, which was issued against EXL Inc., relates to EXL Inc.'s 2003-04 tax year.
+The assessment order alleges that EXL Inc. has a permanent establishment in India and demands that it pay additional taxes of \$3.7 million.
+Out of the \$3.7 million demanded, we have already paid \$1.8 million as a deposit in respect of this assessment and may have to deposit additional amounts in the future while we are contesting the above order before the appellate authorities.
 If EXL Inc. were found to have a permanent establishment in India, it would be required to pay Indian taxes on the income deemed attributed to such permanent establishment not only for the 2003-04 tax year but for subsequent years as well.